do-community/cloud_haiku/_haikus/coding.md

 ---
 layout: haiku
-title: coding
+title: Coding
-author: Musavveer Rehaman
+author: afmcdnL
-test: false
 ---

- It's night 2 AM<br>
- Working on a new project<br>
- That's incredible<br>
+Coding is for fun<br>
+We're able to change the world<br>
+Having a great time<br>